yageylisii/guide_C-/README.md

 4) Create the repo on GitHub EMPTY

-When you create it on GitHub, choose:
+When you createSoft wrap it on GitHub, choose:

 ✅ Do NOT add README